 The note is written before the shift ends.

-Nurses dictate at the bedside.
-CareTrace writes assessments, incident reports, and care plans into your EHR.
+Built for long-term care.
+Your team dictates at the bedside.
+CareTrace writes shift notes, incident reports, and service plans into your EHR.

 What lands in your EHR.

-Nurses speak.
-CareTrace writes what actually ends a shift: assessments, incident reports, care plans.
-The nurse signs before anything reaches the EHR, so the license never leaves their hands.
+Staff speak.
+CareTrace writes what actually ends a shift: shift notes, incident reports, service plans.
+A licensed nurse signs before anything reaches the EHR.

 See how a shift runs on CareTrace.

-A real 7pm to 7am shift across skilled nursing, assisted living, memory care, and hospice.
-Seven moments where a nurse actually documents.
+A real 7pm to 7am shift across assisted living, memory care, skilled nursing, and hospice.
+Seven moments where a nurse or caregiver actually documents.
 Each one filed as it happens.

 See how a shift runs on CareTrace.

-A real 7pm to 7am shift across skilled nursing, assisted living, memory care, and hospice.
-Seven moments where a nurse actually documents.
+A real 7pm to 7am shift across assisted living, memory care, skilled nursing, and hospice.
+Seven moments where a nurse or caregiver actually documents.
 Each one filed as it happens.

 - 19:00